Gene product: RNA products

 Protein synthesis is aided by functional RNA molecules such as tRNA, which helps add the correct amino acid to a polypeptide chain during translation, rRNA, a major component of ribosomes (which guide protein synthesis), as well as mRNA which carry the instructions for creating the protein product.

-One type of functional RNA involved in regulation are microRNA (miRNA), which works by repressing translation.
+One type of functional RNA involved in regulation is microRNA (miRNA), which works by repressing translation.
 These miRNAs work by binding to a complementary target mRNA sequence to prevent translation from occurring.
-Short-interfering RNA (siRNA) also work by negative regulation of transcription.
+Short-interfering RNA (siRNA) also works by negative regulation of transcription.
 These siRNA molecules work in RNA-induced silencing complex (RISC) during RNA interference by binding to a target DNA sequence to prevent transcription of a specific mRNA.

 Protein products

 Proteins are the product of a gene that are formed from translation of a mature mRNA molecule.
 Proteins contain 4 elements in regards to their structure: primary, secondary, tertiary and quaternary.
 The linear amino acid sequence is also known as the primary structure.
 Hydrogen bonding between the amino acids of the primary structure results in the formation of alpha helices or beta sheets.
 These stable foldings are the secondary structure.
 The particular combination of the primary and secondary structures form the tertiary structure of a polypeptide.
 The quaternary structure refers to the way multiple chains of polypeptides fold together.